-At Greater Miami Skin and Laser Center, we offer various laser treatments for the face, neck, chest, hands arms and feet that can: remove spots, treat spider veins, remove unwanted hair, reduce pore size and improve texture and make that unwanted tattoo disappear.
+At Greater Miami Skin & Laser Center, we offer various laser treatments for the face, neck, chest, hands arms and feet that can:

-This revolutionary treatment for facial wrinkles and anti-aging is an excellent non-invasive treatment.
+This revolutionary laser face lift treatment for facial wrinkles and anti-aging is an excellent non-invasive option.

 This treatment is used to remove all the unwanted hair from your body, safely and permanently.